samarthdd/k8-proxy-documentation/docs/products/filedrop/fd-aws.md

             Default region name [None]: eu-west-1
             Default output format [None]: json
         ```
-- If your have MFA token enabled for authentication to AWS account you should [set up MFA token authenticate through AWS CLI](https://aws.amazon.com/premiumsupport/knowledge-center/authenticate-mfa-cli/)
+- If your have MFA token enabled for authentication to AWS account, you should [set up MFA token authenticate through AWS CLI](https://aws.amazon.com/premiumsupport/knowledge-center/authenticate-mfa-cli/)
     - Run: `aws sts get-session-token --serial-number arn-of-the-mfa-device --token-code code-from-token`
     - Replace arn-of-the-mfa-device with your username and AWS number and enter MFA code as code-from-token
     - Then export keys